MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/security.md

 ### Form-level security

-For [Model-driven apps (apps that allow you to quickly create workflows with a templatized UI)](../../maker/model-driven-apps/model-driven-app-overview.md), form-level security allows you to allow only specific security groups to access
+For [model-driven apps (apps that allow you to quickly create workflows with a templatized UI)](../../maker/model-driven-apps/model-driven-app-overview.md), form-level security allows you to allow only specific security groups to access